mthompson-f5/F5-Automation-Sandbox/docs/build_environment.rst

 **Congratulations, your lab is up and running!**

-In the next section(s) you can explore Ansible use cases and the 101 lab that can be run on the environment you just built.
+In the next section, you can explore Ansible use cases and the 101 lab that can be run on the environment you just built.